mikey242/kudos-donations/readme.txt

 * View and manage individual transactions, subscriptions, donors and campaigns from the admin menu.

 = Easy to use =
 Just enter your API key from Mollie, then add one or more buttons anywhere on you website.
+You can add a button using either the provided *Kudos Button* block or with a shortcode.
+Please see the FAQ below for shortcode use.

 Need a Mollie account?
 Visit their website to [get started](https://www.mollie.com/).

 = Campaign Labels =
 Assign a campaign label to each donation button to group and track donations made.
 This is useful for seeing the effectiveness of different buttons or tracking donations made to different donation campaigns.